≡ Menu

 10 Oh!
 So Very English Sayings You Must Learn post image

 The good old English!
 Just when we think we’re beginning to get to grips with their language, they start coming at us with all these sayings that make no sense whatsoever.
-There are hundreds of these metaphorical constructions, each presenting a head-spinning riddle for non-native speakers.
-But if you want to become fluent enough to… Read more
+There are hundreds of these metaphorical constructions, each presenting a confusing riddle for those whose first language is not English.
+But if you want… Read more

 Does Grammar Still Matter in 2013?